Why do some companies grant stock options that are immediately exercisable before they vest and are subject to a repurchase right by the company?

 Alert: In this situation, you make a Section 83(b) election even when you have paid the fair market value for the restricted stock and there is no discount or spread.
 You report that you have zero income for the value of the property received.
 Otherwise, you will owe ordinary income later on the stock's appreciation in value between purchase and vesting (see the case Alves v.
 IRS Commissioner, decided in 1984).

 The election essentially says that you agree to recognize as ordinary income for NQSOs, and as an AMT item for ISOs, any spread between the stock's fair market value and your exercise price.
 In this way, the future appreciation on the NQSO stock can be taxed at favorable long-term capital gains rates at the sale of the underlying stock.
 Without the timely Section 83(b) filing at exercise, you recognize the income on the spread at vesting for both ISOs and NQSOs.

-As explained in another FAQ, the ISO taxation is more complex for early-exercise options with an 83(b) election.
-For this special type of ISO, the one-year ISO holding period begins at exercise.
-But in a sale before the ISO holding periods are met (i.e. disqualifying disposition in a sale within two years from grant), the ordinary income is the lower of either the spread at vesting (remainder is capital gain) or the actual sale gain.
+As explained in another FAQ and article, ISO taxation is more complex for early-exercise options with an 83(b) election.
+For example, in a sale before the ISO holding periods are met (i.e. disqualifying disposition in a sale within two years from grant), the ordinary income is the lower of either the spread at vesting (remainder is capital gain) or the actual sale gain.